HITECHCRIME/HC_S35_Upclick/README.md

 would you jump it x2

 [VERSE 2]
-losing constant flight in the sky
+losing my constant flight in the sky
-I miss the times - when I thought I was alive holding my breath for days to check, wanna know how it feels to spot a break your trend feel the burn of an upclick tapping the button and still going public (pressing the buttons launching from orbit) so don't drop it, going after the swatches, not long, people to  up it and up it getting the profit snatching that profit rising above it
+I miss the times - when I thought I was alive holding my breath for days to check, wanna know how it feels to spot a break your trend feel the burn of an upclick tapping the button, still going public (pressing the buttons launching from orbit) so don't drop it, going after the swatches, not long, people to  up it and up it getting the profit snatching that profit rising above it

 [BRIDGE]
 damn roll honey